 Managed packages behave differently to most other metadata.
 It’s usually not required to include managed packages in your deployments, or to manage them in source control, but it can be a good practice for maintaining effective collaboration and consistency across environments.

-Another advantage of committing managed packages to source control is that it’s a quick and easy way of getting managed packages in multiple environments, as rather than having to manually install the managed package in each org, you can simply deploy the
+Committing managed packages to source control is a quick and easy way of getting managed packages in multiple environments: rather than having to manually install the managed package in each org, you can simply deploy the

 Installed Package metadata, which can be automated using continuous integration.